YairMassri/web1100_final-exam/README.md

 - Write a function which uses reduce to find the maximum value in a list.
 - Advanced students: http://reactivex.io/learnrx/

-##Day 7:
-The first half of the class is discussion about servers, and an implementation of a simple hello world server using Express.
-The second half is a talk about sessions and scaling.

-See [day7Lecture.md](day7Lecture.md) for the full lesson plan.

-##Day 8:
-Begin class with some exercises to prepare them for test 1, and then take [Test1](./test1).

 ##Day 9:
 Students will create a portfolio website based on any of the [portfolio bootstrap themes](https://startbootstrap.com/template-categories/portfolios/), while using the [Bootstrap Documentation](http://getbootstrap.com/components/) to edit their pages.
+This is to teach them how to use BootStrap and to ensure they don't forget the skills they learned in WEB1010.

 #Days 10-11:
 We discuss the cross-origin limitation of AJAX and introduce the concept of JSONP (JSON with padding) as outlined in here http://stackoverflow.com/questions/3839966/can-anyone-explain-what-jsonp-is-in-layman-terms